sjakes201/ageprediction-flaskml/README.md

 ```
 ageprediction-flaskml/
 ├── TestImages/              # Example images you can use to test the model
+├── convert_to_onnx.py       # The script I used to convert the model to onnx
 ├── image-1.png              # Screenshot of example Postman call
 ├── model_server.py          # Main Flask-ML server file
 ├── vit_age_classifier.onnx  # ONNX model